 Jesus Christ was conceived by the Holy Spirit and born of the virgin Mary.
-That He was and remains true God and man.
+That He was and remains truly God and man.

 Luke 1:26-38; 2:1-20; Philippians 2:5-11

 The Holy Spirit indwells and gives spiritual life to all believers.
-He enables them to understand biblical truth, empowers them for godly living, give spiritual gifts and equips them for service and witness.
+He enables them to understand Biblical truth, empowers them for godly living, gives spiritual gifts, and equips them for service and witness.

 John 16:13; Acts 1:8; Romans 8:9-11; 1 Cor 12:4-11: Galations 5:22-23

-Human beings, begining with Adam and Eve, were created by God in His image, they rebelled against God and sin caused them to experience both physical death and spiritual death- separation from God.
+Human beings, beginning with Adam and Eve, were created by God in His image, they rebelled against God, and sin caused them to experience both physical death and spiritual death - separation from God.
 All human beings are now born with a sin nature and stand guilty before God.

 Gen 1:26-27; 3:1-24; John 3:16-17

 Salvation comes from no other name then The Lord Jesus Christ who died for our sins.
 All who believe in Him are justified before God.
 All who receive The Lord Jesus Christ by faith are born again by the Holy Spirit and become children of God.

 John 3:5-7, 16; Romans 8:16-17; Ephesians 2:8-9

 Resurrection–The Lord Jesus Christ was resurrected in bodily form, ascended into heaven, where He lives today as our High Priest and Advocate.